 When I wanted to improve my photography skills, and just change the way I have done digital photography, I looked back to my days shooting film.
 Back in those days I would always use the one camera, with one Prime lens (usually a 35mm or 50mm).
 Looking at the photographs from those days, they are all special, so I decided to go back to those times, and whenever I go out on a shoot I will use only my Fujifilm camera with one lens attached.
 For a lot of the time, that lens will be a 23mm (F/1.4) focal length, replicating 35mm in 35mm terms.
-I also have other lenses (85mm F/1.8, 15-45mm F/3.5-5.6, 50-230mm F/4.5-6.7 and 6.5mm F/2), and whichever I choose for the day, it’s almost exclusively the lens I will use on my Fujifilm X-T3.
+I also have other lenses (TTArtisan 7.5mm F/2, Viltrox 13mm F/1.4, Viltrox 56mm F/1.4 and Fujifilm XC50-230mm), and whichever I choose for the day, it’s almost exclusively the lens I will use on my Fujifilm X-T3.
 I have recently purchased an Olympus EPL8 with a 17mm F/2.8 prime lens and a 14-42mm F/3.5-5.6 lens.

 One Camera One Lens is a great approach, and one that will allow you to improve your photography in ways you can only dream of.
 Having a single lens, and even a single focal length is never in hindrance like some will have you believe, but a far more rewarding experience as you use your brain much more to create better photographs (especially when shooting with a prime lens).
 There will be blogs on this in the future!